Sauteurs, Grenada

 People living in Sauteurs were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Sauteurs, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sundresses.
 Don't forget your swimwear, as you'll likely spend time at the beach.
 A light rain jacket or umbrella would be useful for the rainy season.
 Pack comfortable walking shoes for exploring, as well as sandals or flip-flops for the beach.
 You might also want to include a pair of dress shoes for more formal occasions.
 Sun protection is essential, so pack a wide-brimmed hat, sunglasses, and plenty of sunscreen.
 Bring your necessary toiletries, but keep in mind that most items can be purchased locally.
 If you plan on cooking, consider packing some of your favorite non-perishable spices or condiments, as they may be hard to find in Grenada.
 Pack all necessary documents, such as your passport, driver's license, and any necessary immigration paperwork.
 Don't forget your electronics, like your phone, laptop, and chargers.
 An international power adapter might also be useful.
 If you're a book lover, bring a few books for leisure reading.
-Lastly, pack any personal items that will make your new place feel like home, such as photos or small mementos," commented one expat who made the move to Sauteurs.
+Lastly, pack any personal items that will make your new place feel like home, such as photos or small mementos," remarked one expat who made the move to Sauteurs.

 Where should I setup a bank account in Sauteurs?